 - 1. At least one VO shall be positioned near the flight line, within earshot at normal conversational voice levels.
-If needed, equip the VO with a noise-making device to supplement any aircraft warnings. - 2.
-The VO shall be equipped with any support equipment determined by the club to be relative to the duration of duties, such as water, a chair, or shade from the sun provided it does not interfere with VO duties. - 3.
+If needed, equip the VO with a noise making device to supplement any aircraft warnings. - 2.
+The VO, or other responsible person or persons nearby, shall be equipped with any required aviation communication devices, such as VHF radios, cell phones or other devices.

+- 3. The VO shall be equipped with any support equipment determined by the club to be relative to the duration of duties, such as water, a chair, or shade from the sun provided it does not interfere with VO duties. - 4.
+Non-essential ambient noise shall be kept to an absolute minimum (generators, music, etc) - 5.
 As the MAAC approved altitude flying area is within 2nm laterally or 500' vertically of adjacent controlled airspace, the VO cannot assume any other roles.